0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 ## Investment Thesis

+I have been looking for alternative inflation hedges so as to mitigate the risk of potential problems with TIPs.
+Ideally, I have been looking diversify to areas outside of the Real Asset Category, which is my other source of inflation protection.

 Funds held in my Multi Asset portfolio have large holdings of TIPs to protect against inflation.
 One concern I have is that if the
-CB loses control, first it will change the measure of inflation so we'll stay under the target.
+CB loses control, they will change the measure of inflation so as to stay under the target.
 [Jim Bianco](https://youtu.be/gZEh9Q3LzfY?t=840) noted that recently the Fed had recently bought more TIPs than were issued, and now have an enormous footprint (~21%) in the market and the ability to manipulate the rates, "It no longer measures, it is now targeted".
 They might not offer the expected protection.

+In [this video](https://vimeo.com/535034640/5467084c46) Andy Parker of Horizon kinetics states that he thinks TIPs fail as an inflation hedge for 2 reasons.
+Firstly, that they are a **bet on inflation** rather than a hedge, for TIPs to have a +ve rate of return inflation needs to be high.
+Secondly, TIPs underestimate the rate of inflation as they use CPI which understates inflation, so the **bet is not well placed**.

 In [this interview](https://youtu.be/PmlORdi-8bU?t=2160), Russell Napier discusses financial repression and his expectation that over a prolonged period, the governments will peg rates near zero with actual inflation being much higher.
 He mentions how this repression may be at the institutional level, rather than personal level and raises the prospect of forcing financial institutions (funds!) to buy government bonds.
 In order to do this they would be forced to sell equities, leading to prolonged equity underperformance.
 His thoughts are that it is possible escape the repression by identifying companies that would benefit in an inflationary environment, even if more generally the equity performance is poor.
-He specifically mentions companies with fixed costs, emerging markets, gold and residential real estate.
+He specifically mentions companies with **fixed costs**, emerging markets, gold and residential real estate.

-In [this video](https://vimeo.com/535034640/5467084c46) Andy Parker of Horizon kinetics states that he thinks TIPs fail as an inflation hedge for 2 reasons.
-Firstly, that they are a bet on inflation rather than a hedge, for TIPs to have a +ve rate of return inflation needs to be high.
-Secondly, TIPs underestimate the rate of inflation as they use CPI which understates inflation, so the bet is not well placed.

-Given the above, I have been looking for alternative inflation hedges so as to mitigate the risk of potential problems with TIPs.
-Ideally, I have been looking diversify to areas outside of the Real Asset Category, which is my other source of inflation protection.

 Many companies viewed as offering inflation protection such as oil companies **do not perform well** under an extended period of inflation.
 These companies are asset intensive and although they initially benefit, their fixed costs and operating costs increase which causes profit margins to contract.
 Speaking more generally, many companies experience poor returns in inflationary environments as many costs cannot be passed on.
-In addition, PE ratios also contract leading to poor performance eg MCD 1973->1979 the PE went 75->10 despite 25% earnings growth.
+In addition, **PE ratios also contract** leading to poor performance eg MCD 1973->1979 the PE went 75->10 despite 25% earnings growth.

 ### Asset Light